Emilyyyymarie/Air-WASH/README.md

 This code calculates the DALYs for LC, ALRI, COPD, Stroke, and IHD

 ## Navigating Results

-This code calculate the air and water health risks for two focus countries.
+Results is organzied by countries, with a folder for Uganda and Vietnam There are files divided by adults and children including:

-Country data: Country data is contained in a folder with that country's name.
-Currently, the data for Uganda and Vietnam are provided.
-This includes the country wide DALYs, population, and household demographics.
+1) PM2.5 data

-There are three master scripts:
+2) DALYs from Air Pollution

-1) Air_WASH_Master_Script runs the code to calculate the health impacts.
+3) DALYs from Drinking water

-2) Air_WASH_Master_Uncertainty runs the code to produce the uncertainty outputs.
+##Plotting
-3) Master_Script_Plotting runs the code to produce the plots
+Master_Script_Plotting runs the code to produce the plots Given a country, this calls the file AirWASHPlots_Indicatedcountry_adult_and_child This reads in the results, and produces plots of the indoor air pollution, drinking water DALYs, IAP DALYs, and plot of the DALYs difference.

-Results:
+##Uncertainty
-Results is organzied by countries, with a folder for Uganda and Vietnam Uncertainty has it's own folder in the results folder.
+Air_WASH_Master_Uncertainty runs the code to produce the uncertainty outputs.

-Air_WASH_Master_Uncertainty runs the Uncertainty code (UncertaintyAnalysis_distribution and Air_water_code_uncertainty) for the specified country.
-In Uncertainty_Analysis_distribution, the distributions of interest to be run through the uncertainty code are provided, and can be changed by the user.
-These distributions are based on the literature.
-In Air_water_code_uncertainty_code, using the distribution inputs, the net difference in DALYs, water DALYs, air DALYs, and water heating is provided.
+For a given number of runs, input population, country of interest, and person of interest, it runs the UncertaintyAnalysis_distribution file.
+This file has the given distributions to run the uncertainty.
+The uncertainty ranges are calculated for the low, average and high values of the distributions, and then plotted.